 Furthermore, the authorities imposed 3 measures to bring products into conformity, withdrew 30 products from the market and instigated 20 recalls.
-As of 29 July 2019, a total of 11 Safety Gate notifications for dangerous products were made as follows: 2 for dynamic ropes, 3 for harnesses, 2 for energy absorbing systems for via ferrata climbing and 4 for helmets.
+A total of 11 Safety Gate notifications for dangerous products were made as follows: 2 for dynamic ropes, 3 for harnesses, 2 for energy absorbing systems for via ferrata climbing and 4 for helmets.